ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-”
 Stick this up.—As the following table
 of the number of pounds to the bushel
 may be of interest to the farmer and deal­
 er, wo publish it, and would advise them
 to cut it out and stick it up in some prom­
 inent place for reference;
-Of wheat, GO pounds; shelled cor
+Of wheat, GO pounds; shelled corn
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_carrie_ver01:data:sn85033295:00271768710:1861032901:0166/pct:55.948987,41.292007,12.363091,3.735241/!600,600/0/default.jpg"/>
 </td>